sharkymark/nuon/README.md

 That is called Bring-your-own-cloud (BYOC) and Nuon is a BYOC platform that automates the deployment and management of vendor software on customer infrastructure.
 It is a platform that allows vendors to offer their software as a service, while customers retain control over their data and infrastructure.

-Examples Nuon use cases include making sure customers' secrets, logs with credit card information are not going to the vendor and AWS S3 buckets are not publicly accessible.
+Examples Nuon use cases include making sure customers' secrets and logs with credit card information are not going to the vendor and AWS S3 buckets are not publicly accessible.